MGP Ingredients (NASDAQ:MGPI) Releases FY 2022 Earnings Guidance

-MGP Ingredients (NASDAQ:MGPI – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+MGP Ingredients (NASDAQ:MGPI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.950-$4.100 for the period, compared to the Thomson Reuters consensus estimate of $4.090.
 The company issued revenue guidance of $690 million-$715 million, compared to the consensus revenue estimate of $687.33 million.MGP Ingredients also updated its FY22 guidance to $3.95-4.10 EPS.

-Several research analysts have weighed in on MGPI shares.
-Truist Financial raised MGP Ingredients from a hold rating to a buy rating and boosted their price objective for the stock from $80.00 to $100.00 in a research report on Monday, November 29th.
-Zacks Investment Research cut MGP Ingredients from a strong-buy rating to a hold rating in a research report on Wednesday, January 5th.
-Lake Street Capital started coverage on MGP Ingredients in a research report on Tuesday, February 22nd.
-They issued a buy rating and a $100.00 price objective on the stock.
-Finally, Cowen started coverage on MGP Ingredients in a research report on Friday, January 21st.
-They issued an outperform rating and a $99.00 price objective on the stock.
-One equities research analyst has rated the stock with a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat.com, MGP Ingredients presently has an average rating of Buy and an average target price of $96.25.
+MGP Ingredients (NASDAQ:MGPI – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
+The company reported $0.87 earnings per share for the quarter, topping the consensus estimate of $0.68 by $0.19.
+MGP Ingredients had a net margin of 14.48% and a return on equity of 16.61%.
+During the same period in the previous year, the business earned $0.75 EPS.
+On average, equities research analysts forecast that MGP Ingredients will post 4.09 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
-Shareholders of record on Friday, March 11th will be paid a dividend of $0.12 per share.
-The ex-dividend date is Thursday, March 10th.
-This represents a $0.48 annualized dividend and a yield of 0.61%.
-MGP Ingredients’s payout ratio is currently 11.19%.
+A number of equities research analysts have issued reports on the stock.
+Zacks Investment Research downgraded shares of MGP Ingredients from a strong-buy rating to a hold rating in a research report on Wednesday, January 5th.
+Lake Street Capital assumed coverage on shares of MGP Ingredients in a research note on Tuesday, February 22nd.
+They issued a buy rating and a $100.00 target price on the stock.
+Truist Financial upgraded shares of MGP Ingredients from a hold rating to a buy rating and raised their price objective for the company from $80.00 to $100.00 in a research report on Monday, November 29th.
+Finally, Cowen started coverage on shares of MGP Ingredients in a research report on Friday, January 21st.
+They set an outperform rating and a $99.00 price objective on the stock.
+One research analyst has rated the stock with a hold rating and three have given a buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of Buy and a consensus target price of $96.25.

-In other news, Director Karen Seaberg sold 742 shares of the company’s stock in a transaction that occurred on Monday, January 3rd.
-The stock was sold at an average price of $84.90, for a total transaction of $62,995.80.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, insider Michele Lux bought 1,809 shares of the business’s stock in a transaction dated Wednesday, December 1st.
-The shares were acquired at an average cost of $77.59 per share, for a total transaction of $140,360.31.
-The disclosure for this purchase can be found here.
-Insiders have sold 9,385 shares of company stock worth $762,289 over the last three months.
-36.00% of the stock is currently owned by insiders.
+In other news, VP Michael Rodger Buttshaw sold 1,200 shares of the stock in a transaction on Wednesday, December 8th.
+The shares were sold at an average price of $85.83, for a total value of $102,996.00.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, Director Karen Seaberg sold 1,208 shares of the stock in a transaction on Monday, December 13th.
+The shares were sold at an average price of $82.82, for a total transaction of $100,046.56.
+The disclosure for this sale can be found here.
+Insiders sold 9,385 shares of company stock valued at $762,289 over the last quarter.
+Company insiders own 36.00% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of MGPI.
-Morgan Stanley lifted its holdings in shares of MGP Ingredients by 62.2% during the 2nd quarter.
-Morgan Stanley now owns 119,592 shares of the company’s stock valued at $8,089,000 after purchasing an additional 45,867 shares during the last quarter.
-Cubist Systematic Strategies LLC purchased a new stake in shares of MGP Ingredients during the 4th quarter valued at $1,970,000.
-Sei Investments Co. increased its position in shares of MGP Ingredients by 253.6% in the 4th quarter.
-Sei Investments Co. now owns 31,398 shares of the company’s stock valued at $2,675,000 after acquiring an additional 22,518 shares during the period.
-Parametric Portfolio Associates LLC increased its position in shares of MGP Ingredients by 23.0% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 116,065 shares of the company’s stock valued at $9,864,000 after acquiring an additional 21,722 shares during the period.
-Finally, Marshall Wace LLP acquired a new position in shares of MGP Ingredients in the 4th quarter valued at $1,576,000.
-Hedge funds and other institutional investors own 73.69% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Morgan Stanley lifted its position in shares of MGP Ingredients by 62.2% during the second quarter.
+Morgan Stanley now owns 119,592 shares of the company’s stock valued at $8,089,000 after buying an additional 45,867 shares during the last quarter.
+Cubist Systematic Strategies LLC purchased a new position in MGP Ingredients during the 4th quarter worth approximately $1,970,000.
+Sei Investments Co. grew its stake in shares of MGP Ingredients by 253.6% during the 4th quarter.
+Sei Investments Co. now owns 31,398 shares of the company’s stock worth $2,675,000 after purchasing an additional 22,518 shares during the period.
+Parametric Portfolio Associates LLC grew its stake in shares of MGP Ingredients by 23.0% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 116,065 shares of the company’s stock worth $9,864,000 after purchasing an additional 21,722 shares during the period.
+Finally, Marshall Wace LLP acquired a new stake in shares of MGP Ingredients during the 4th quarter worth approximately $1,576,000.
+Institutional investors own 73.69% of the company’s stock.

 MGP Ingredients Company Profile (Get Rating)